Obesity Prevention and Control: Increasing Water Access Combined with Physical Activity Interventions in Schools

 • Policies that allow students to have water bottles in class

-• Physical activity interventions engage students in physical activity each day.
-Interventions must include one or more of the following components:
+Physical activity interventions engage students in physical activity each day and include one or more of:

 • Physical education classes that engage students in physical activity

-• School policies or practices that provide opportunities for physical activity during the school day (i.e., physical activities for students such as recess and classroom breaks)
+• School policies or practices that provide opportunities for physical activity during the school day (e.g., recess, classroom breaks)

-• Large-scale environmental changes that provide or improve space, facilities, or equipment to make physical activity easy and appealing (e.g., renovating a school playground)
+• Large-scale environmental changes that provide or improve space, facilities, or equipment (e.g., renovating playgrounds)

-• Healthy food and beverage marketing strategies to promote water consumption and decrease sugar-sweetened beverage consumption
+• Healthy food and beverage marketing to promote water consumption and decrease sugar-sweetened beverage consumption

-• Educational programs that address nutrition or build knowledge and skills needed to maintain physically active lifestyles
+• Educational programs addressing nutrition or building skills for physically active lifestyles

-• Addition of small-scale equipment to promote physical activity (e.g., jump ropes, balls, cones, team vests, pedometers)
+• Small-scale equipment to promote physical activity (e.g., jump ropes, balls, pedometers)

 • Staff involvement